Saint Joseph's University: Main campus

 The Post Learning Commons is the university's main library, the result of a renovation of the original Francis A. Drexel Library and an expansion project called the Post Learning Commons, from 2011 to 2013.
 Drexel Library and Post Learning Commons are connected via a glass atrium and bridge through the heart of campus.
 The Post Learning Commons houses approximately 355,000 volumes, 1,450 print journals, 15,000 full-text electronic journals, 2,800 e-books, 866,000 microforms, and 4,975 audio-visual materials.
 Unique to the Post Learning Commons is the Campbell Collection in Food Marketing.

 In September 2012, the university purchased the adjacent Cardinal's Residence on 54th and Cardinal Avenue from the Archdiocese of Philadelphia.
 Beginning with the fall 2014 semester, the Cardinal's Residence was renamed the Maguire Wolfington Welcome Center.
 It serves as a welcome center for prospective families and has offices for all enrollment management operations.

 Campion Student Center is the hub for student activities, student life administrative offices, and dining facilities.
 The student center within Campion also features the Doyle Banquet Halls, Forum Theater, and President's Lounge used for larger gatherings and lectures on campus.
 Located just off Campion Student Center is Simpson Hall, which houses the Student Media Center and The Perch, a 24-hour student lounge.
 In 2023, the dining facilities were renovated, with the new dining facility being named "The Kettle".
 The Kettle utilizes the concept of ghost kitchens and mobile ordering.
 The Kettle also offers a separate large dining area with buffet-style food.

 Saint Joseph's University also owns multiple buildings in Overbrook, located about a mile from the center of Hawk Hill near the Overbrook Train Station.
 Currently the Overbrook campus holds four dorms, reserved exclusively for sophomores.
 These dorms are the Ashwood Apartments, Merion Gardens Apartments, Morris Townhouses, and Moore Hall.

 St. Joe's is within 15 mi of La Salle University, Harcum College, Rosemont College, Philadelphia College of Osteopathic Medicine, University of Pennsylvania, Drexel University, Temple University, Swarthmore College, Bryn Mawr College, Haverford College, Philadelphia University, Eastern University, and Villanova University.
 SEPTA regional rail train stations on each side of campus provide students with easy access to Center City.

+First-year students on Hawk Hill can choose from traditional residence halls (McShain Hall, Villiger Hall, or Sr. Thea Bowman Hall) or a suite-style residence hall (Sourin Residence Center).
+Sophomores can choose to live in several campus houses or apartments.
+In May 2022, the university announced the largest fundraising campaign in the university's history, which sought to raise $300 million to improve the campus, financial aid offers, and academic programs.
+As part of the campus plan, construction began on a new residence hall in fall 2023, which the university named after Sister Thea Bowman.
+Additional on-campus construction and developments are listed on the university's Campus Master Plan.